Visit Azul.com Support

 ‑XX:GPGCThreads=<value>

 Specifies the total number of garbage collection worker threads This is an alternative way to specify GenPauselessNewThreads and GenPauselessOldThreads When used, GenPauselessOldThreads is derived as 40% of GPGCThreads.
 GenPauselessNewThreads is then derived as GPGCThreadsGenPauselessOldThreads.
 The default value is the sum of the default values of GenPauselessNewThreads and GenPauselessOldThreads.
-The minimum value supported is 2.

 24